 Note: if you are “making” this model from scratch, once you find the long and short axes of the ellipse, you could use the “trammel method” to find all its points.
 Here’s a youtube on that by TechSquare

 The files are here, please help yourself.
-I cut ours out of 1/8″ wood so the slots are that size – you may need to adjust.
+We cut ours out of 1/8″ wood so the slots are that size – you may need to adjust.

-If you want a model we may be able to send you one for free.
+If you want a wooden model like this one we can send you one for free.
 Please fill out this form and we will get back to you.

-8.5×11 Printable PDF (glue to cardstock instead of wood and cut out)
+8.5×11 Printable PDF of original design (glue to cardstock instead of wood and cut out)